NestPack/mail/README.md

 ### Usage with testing
 By default, when `NODE_ENV` is `test` the `MemoryMailDriver` will be used.
-This means that within tests, emails aren't sent to the 3rd party services, and can instead be accessed and cleared directly from the `MailService`.
+This means that within tests, emails aren't sent to the 3rd party services.
+In order to get test emails, the `MemoryMailDriver` needs to be accessed directly from the module system as show below.

 ```typescript
     const module = await Test.createTestingModule({